HSA Frequently Asked Questions (FAQ)

 7. Do I need to file claims with an HSA?

-No. You pay qualified expenses using your IU Benefit debit card.
-If you use another form of payment (e.g., cash or a personal check), then you can reimburse yourself by transferring funds online.
-If requested by the IRS, you must be able to show that the withdrawals were exclusively for health expenses.
+No. You pay for qualified expenses using your IU Benefit Card.
+If you use another form of payment (e.g., cash or a personal check), you can reimburse yourself by transferring the funds online.
+If requested by the IRS, you must be able to show that the withdrawals were made exclusively for eligible health expenses.

 8. Who keeps track of my deductible?

-For the Anthem PPO HDHP, Anthem tracks your deductible.
-For the IU Health HDHP, IU Health tracks your deductible.
-You can review your progress towards the deductible using Explanation of Benefits (EOB) statements mailed to your home, or by logging in to Anthem or IU Health’s web portal or Castlight.
-Once you meet the annual deductible, you must provide proof to Nyhart.
-After they receive this information, funds in your TSB Healthcare Reimbursement account can then be used for medical and prescription expenses.
+Anthem tracks your deductible.
+You can review your progress towards your deductible using Explanation of Benefits (EOB) statements mailed to your home, or by logging in to your Anthem.com or Sydney Health app account.
+Once you meet your annual deductible, you must provide proof to Nyhart.
+After they receive this information, funds in your Healthcare FSA (if you have one) can then be used for medical and prescription expenses.

 9. How can I keep track of my account balance?

-You can track your HSA account activity online at Nyhart’s secure Web site anytime day or night.
+You can track your HSA activity online at iu.nyhart.com.
 Information on how to access this site will be made available in the welcome packet sent to you after enrollment in the plan.
-You can check your account balance, look at transaction activity or download account statements.
-You can also setup the Online Account Alerts service to automatically notify you when certain activities occur.
-Additionally, you can contact Nyhart Member Services at 1-800-284-8412 or at .
+You can check your account balance, view transaction activity, download account statements, and reimburse yourself for out-of-pocket expenses.
+You can also set up alerts to notify you when certain activities occur.
+Alternatively, you can contact Nyhart Member Services at 1-800-284-8412 or at .

 It is your responsibility to review your account on a periodic basis.
-Contact Nyhart Member Services immediately if you notice any discrepancies in your account activity.
+Contact Nyhart Member Services immediately if you notice any discrepancies or errors.

-10. What happens if I lose my debit card?
+10. What happens if I lose my IU Benefit Card?

 Call Nyhart Member Services immediately at 800-284-8412.
 A replacement card fee may apply.